 7. Use Slo-Mo To Highlight Movement

 When you want to emphasize movement and really show the details behind some motion, the Slo-Mo feature is what you need.
-Depending on what kind of iPhone you have — from the iPhone 5s to the iPhone X — you can go from 720p at 120 fps (frames per second) to 1080p HD at 240 fps.

 To begin recording, open the Camera app and swipe to Slo-Mo.
 Then start recording just like you would any video.
 With Slo-Mo, however, you’re shooting video with more frames per second.
 This way, you can slow down specific parts later.